austinDaily/dotFyles/README.md

 - [Go](https://golang.org/doc/install) (latest version recommended)
 - Git
 - A GitHub account.
-- Make sure your GitHub account does not already contain a repo called "dotFyles", as this program will overwrite it.
+- Make sure your GitHub account does not already contain a repo called "dotfyles", as this program will overwrite it.

 ### Usage
 ```bash